Parabolic Hecke eigensheaves: The modular spectral cover

 \subsection{The case of nilpotent residues}

 \

 In this section we specialize the general picture of the modular spectral cover and the abelianized parabolic Hecke correspondence to the main case of interest for us - the case of parabolic Higgs bundles with nilpotent residues.
+(Elsewhere in the literature, these are sometimes called {\em strictly parabolic} Higgs bundles.)
 Concretely let us write $\Higgs_{\op{nilp}}$ for the moduli space of stable rank two degree zero parabolic Higgs bundles on $(C,p_{1},\ldots,p_{5})$ with balanced parabolic weights $0 < 1/2$ and nilpotent residues at all five parabolic points $p_{1}, \ldots, p_{5}$.
 The subvariety $\Higgs_{\op{nilp}} \subset \Higgs_{0}(0,1/2)$ is a closure of a maximal dimensional symplectic leaf inside the Poisson variety $\Higgs_{0}(0,1/2)$, namely it is the closure of the moduli space of Higgs bundles $(E,\theta)$ such that for all $i = 1, \ldots, 5$ the matrix $\op{res}_{p_{i}} \theta$ is a single $2\times 2$ nilpotent Jordan block.
 Again the space $\Higgs_{\op{nilp}}$ has several useful properties which follow in straightforward way from the definition:

 \

 {\bfseries (i)} \ $\Higgs_{\op{nilp}}$ is a smooth connected quasi-projective variety of dimension $4$.

 \